 When you log in to Cacoo, the first thing you see is your Dashboard.
 Here, you can view your existing diagrams, templates, and folders.
 You can also create new ones.

-To create a new diagram, hover over the '+ Create Diagram' button in the upper-left-hand corner, and it will prompt the 'Template' icon.
+To create a new diagram, click on the '+ Create Diagram' button in the upper-left-hand corner, or select the 'Template' icon to start from a template.

 That button will bring you to the Editor where a dialog box will present you with template options.